Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Topological structure of large random SYK graphs of fixed order

 \

-Note that because the residue $G_{\hat 0}$ almost surely does not represent a sphere, from Prop.~\ref{prop:PLMan}, the colored triangulation dual\footnote{It is obtained from the unicellular space described in Section~\ref{sub:Geom-Interp} by taking its cone.} to $G$ is almost surely not a piecewise linear manifold, it has one singularity.
+Note that because the residue $G_{\hat 0}$ almost surely does not represent a sphere, from Prop.~\ref{prop:PLMan}, the colored triangulation dual\footnote{It is obtained from the unicellular space described in Section~\ref{sub:Geom-Interp} by taking its cone.} to $G$ is almost surely not a piecewise-linear manifold, it has one singularity.